junxit/us-congress-code/title-42/chapter-6a/sec-284h.md

   - **(2)** have broad discretion in the allocation of any Initiative assistance among the Institutes, among types of grants, and between basic and clinical research so long as the assistance is directly related to the illnesses and conditions of children; and
   - **(3)** be responsible for the oversight of any newly appropriated Initiative funds and annually report to Congress and the public on the extent of the total funds obligated to conduct or support pediatric research across the National Institutes of Health, including the specific support and research awards allocated through the Initiative.
 - **(d)** *National Pediatric Research Network*
-  - **(1)** *Network* In carrying out the Initiative, the Director of NIH, in consultation with the Director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development and in collaboration with other appropriate national research institutes and national centers that carry out activities involving pediatric research, may provide for the establishment of a National Pediatric Research Network in order to more effectively support pediatric research and optimize the use of Federal resources.
+  - **(1)** *Network* In carrying out the Initiative, the Director of NIH, in collaboration with the national research institutes and national centers that carry out activities involving pediatric research, shall support a National Pediatric Research Network in order to more effectively support pediatric research and optimize the use of Federal resources.
 Such National Pediatric Research Network may be comprised of, as appropriate—
     - **(A)** the pediatric research consortia receiving awards under paragraph (2); or
     - **(B)** other consortia, centers, or networks focused on pediatric research that are recognized by the Director of NIH and established pursuant to the authorities vested in the National Institutes of Health by other sections of this chapter.
   - **(2)** *Pediatric research consortia*
-    - **(A)** *In general* The Director of NIH may award funding, including through grants, contracts, or other mechanisms, to public or private nonprofit entities for providing support for pediatric research consortia, including with respect to—
+    - **(A)** *In general* The Director of NIH shall award funding, including through grants, contracts, or other mechanisms, to public or private nonprofit entities for providing support for pediatric research consortia, including with respect to—
       - **(i)** basic, clinical, behavioral, or translational research to meet unmet needs for pediatric research; and
       - **(ii)** training researchers in pediatric research techniques in order to address unmet pediatric research needs.
     - **(B)** *Research* The Director of NIH shall, as appropriate, ensure that—